Prompting Techniques

 - The agent explores that area more thoroughly in its own way.

-- You can see what’s missing in AGENTS.md / codebase / docs from what the agent tried to read.
+- You can see what is missing in AGENTS.md, the codebase, or the docs based on what the agent tried to read.

 Document knowledge